Vienna International Airport: Third runway

 Vienna Airport originally projected that it would need a third runway by 2012, or 2016 at the latest, in the event of cooperation with nearby Bratislava Airport.
 The third runway is planned to be parallel to and south of the existing runway 11/29.
 It will be designated 11R/29L, with the existing runway being renamed 11L/29R.
 The new runway is planned to be 3680 m long and 60 m wide, and equipped with a category III instrument landing system in one direction (29L).

-Prior to the COVID-19 pandemic the airport projected that a third runway will be necessary by 2025, however, environmental organizations and some local communities oppose construction.
+Prior to the COVID-19 pandemic the airport projected that a third runway will be necessary by 2025, however, environmental organisations and some local communities oppose construction.
 These groups have attacked the decision of Lower Austria (the state in which the airport is located) to move ahead with the first phase of construction.
 A verdict from the administrative court that has taken up the lawsuit was expected later in 2015.
 As of September 2016, there were ongoing public protests while no legal decision had been made.
 On 28 March 2018, the Austrian Federal Administrative Court ruled in favour of a third runway.
+Despite the approval to build the third runway the airport in late 2025 decided to not continue the project.